Efficient compression of neural networks and datasets: Theory

-For the next step, we build up on a result of our companion article \cite{companion}, where it is shown that \begin{lemma} \end{lemma} \begin{proof} We provide a copy of the proof in Appendix \ref{proof:prop:lem:quadratic}. \end{proof} This Lemma provides a way to substantially reduce the number of summands compared to the naive expectation.
-However, this is still not applicable to the fully-nonlinear objective \eqref{eq:l0objective}.
-To solve this problem, we rewrite the objective as a constrained optimization problem.
-The minimum $L_\theta(x)$ equals
+This equation provides a way to substantially reduce the number of summands compared to the naive expectation in the case of a linear network.
+However, this is still insufficient for handling the fully-nonlinear objective Eq.~\eqref{eq:l0objective}.

+To address this, we rewrite the problem as a constrained optimization problem.
+The minimum of $L_\theta(x)$ equals:

-Note that the maximum over $u$ forces $\theta$ to equal $wz$ at the global optimum\footnote{Here $u\cdot(\theta-wz)^2$ is the dot product of $u\in\mathbb{R}^n$ with the componentwisely-squared $(\theta-wz)$, while juxtaposed variables like $wz$ always denote componentwise multiplication.}, while $z$ appears at most quadratically.
-We can now apply Proposition \ref{prop:probRewrite} and thereafter \eqref{eq:l0probterm} and finally Eq.~\ref{eq:constrained} to obtain \begin{corollary} \end{corollary} In Appendix \ref{sec:squareTerms} we explain why a quadratic (as opposed to a simpler linear) constraint and therefore Lemma \ref{lem:quadratic} is key for the procedure to work.
-We optimize this minimax objective with alternating gradient descent and ascent steps.
-However, we also considered more refined optimization procedures like ADMM \cite{boyd2011distributed} and provide a derivation of the corresponding update equations in appendix \ref{app:admm}.
-Even though in our experiments, alternating gradient updates exhibited better performance, those derivations might still be useful.
-We call our method \textbf{Probabilistic Minimax Pruning (PMMP)} because it is based on the probabilistic reformulation in Proposition \ref{prop:probRewrite} and in the form of a minimax objective in Corollary \ref{cor:probNonlinear}.
+The maximum over $u$ forces $\theta$ to equal $wz$ at the global optimum\footnote{Here $u\cdot(\theta-wz)^2$ denotes the dot product of $u\in\mathbb{R}^n$ with the componentwise square of $(\theta-wz)$; juxtaposed variables such as $wz$ denote componentwise multiplication.}, while $z$ appears at most quadratically.
+Applying Prop.~\ref{prop:probRewrite} together with Eq.~\eqref{eq:l0probterm} and Eq.~\eqref{eq:constrained} yields the following corollary: \begin{corollary} \end{corollary} In App.~\ref{sec:squareTerms} we explain why a quadratic constraint, and thus Eq.~\eqref{lem:quadratic}, is crucial for the procedure to work.
+We optimize this minimax objective with alternating gradient descent and ascent steps and list alternative strategies at the end of Section \ref{sec:ImageClassifierExperiments}.

+We call our method \textbf{Probabilistic Minimax Pruning (PMMP)}, reflecting the probabilistic reformulation in Prop.~\ref{prop:probRewrite} as well as the form of a minimax objective in Corollary~\ref{cor:probNonlinear}.

-Furthermore, we also leverage Lemma \ref{lem:quadratic} to develop a new \textbf{Layerwise Pruning} method for neural networks.
-Essentially, for each layer, we replace $X_{ij}$ in \eqref{eq:quadraticLemma} by input batches to that layer and promote $w_jz_j$ to matrices $w_{jk}z_{jk}$, in order to find the sparsest possible matrix that produces similar output batches $y_{ik}$.
-Details are given in Appendix \ref{app:layerwisePruning}, where we also explain why the combination with Random Gradient Pruning (introduced in Section \ref{sec:random-gradient-pruning}) is quite effective.
+Finally, Eq.~\eqref{lem:quadratic} also allows to construct a \textbf{Layerwise Pruning} method: For each layer, one can replace $X_{ij}$ in Eq.~\eqref{lem:quadratic} by input batches to that layer and promote $w_jz_j$ to matrices $w_{jk}z_{jk}$, in order to find the sparsest possible matrix that produces similar output batches $y_{ik}$.
+Details are given in App.~\ref{app:layerwisePruning} and ablation studies, that investigate its combination with our other methods in App.~\ref{app:layerwisePruningAblation}.